UMAprotocol/UMIPs/UMIPs/umip-add-polygon-derivative-factory-as-creator.md

 We have published an answer to the audits [here](https://gitlab.com/jarvis-network/apps/exchange/mono-repo/-/blob/dev/docs/security-audits/halborn/02-response-to-jarvis-v3-smart-contracts-report-v1.md).

-Another full security audit of the Synthereum protocol was done by Ubiq and can be found [here]().
+Another full security audit of the Synthereum protocol was done by Ubiq and can be found [here](https://gitlab.com/jarvis-network/apps/exchange/mono-repo/-/blob/dev/docs/security-audits/ubik/01-synthereum-v3.pdf).

-As of now any position opened through the broker derivative contract (`PerpetualPoolParty.sol`) could become undercapitalized, meaning that the CR could drop below 100%, thus making the position not profitable to be liquidated.Although, Forex pairs are not very volatile and rarely move by more than 10% a year, and we have set liquidation at 120% so it is quite unlikely to experience this situation.
-However by running liquidation bots the possible undercapitalization situation can be avoided.
-Another solution which can be implemented to avoid this situation is to have a reserve fund which will automatically deposit additional collateral in the derivative if the position becomes undercapitalized.

-A vulnerability in the Synthereum protocol (as example a faulty PerpetualPoolParty derivative) can not affect in any negative way the DVM as the derivatives deployed by the DerivativeFactory are siloed and has not direct integration with the DVM apart from the dispute system.